 Einstein visa costs and fees

-Filing an Einstein visa involves government fees and, for most applicants, legal representation costs.
+An Einstein visa application involves government fees and, for most applicants, legal representation costs.
 The total investment depends on which visa category you pursue and the complexity of your case.
 Here's what to expect:

 Verify current fees at USCIS filing fees